Dave Strack

-David H. Strack (March 2, 1923 – January 25, 2014) was an American athletic director for the University of Arizona and head basketball coach of the University of Michigan.
-He was inducted to the Indiana Basketball Hall of Fame.
+David Hessong Strack (March 2, 1923 – January 25, 2014) was an American athletic director for the University of Arizona and head basketball coach at the University of Michigan.
+He was inducted into the Indiana Basketball Hall of Fame.

 Early life

-Strack grew up in Indiana and graduated from Shortridge High School in Indianapolis, where he was the basketball team's captain and MVP in 1941 and named to the Indiana All-Star team.
+Strack grew up in Indiana and graduated from Shortridge High School in Indianapolis, where he was the basketball team's captain and MVP in 1941 and was named to the Indiana All-Star team.
 Strack played college basketball at the University of Michigan (UM), earning MVP honors in 1943 and 1946.

 Basketball career

 Strack briefly played professionally for the Indianapolis Kautskys of the NBL.
 He returned to UM and served as an assistant coach from 1948 to 1959, then left in June 1959 to become the head coach at the University of Idaho.

 In May 1960, Strack was hired as the head coach back at the University of Michigan, and served from 1960 to 1968.
-He led the Wolverines to three Big Ten Conference titles (1964, 1965, 1966) and to the 1965 NCAA Tournament title game.
+He led the Wolverines to three Big Ten Conference titles (1964, 1965, 1966) and the 1965 NCAA Tournament title game.
 Following his team's 24–4 record and runner-up finish in 1965, Strack was named the UPI College Basketball Coach of the Year.

 Athletic director

 In 1968, Strack became the University of Michigan's business manager, then the associate athletic director in 1970.

 Strack resigned in January 1972 to become the athletic director of the University of Arizona.
-Strack's tenure at Arizona included the hiring of the first African-American head coach of a major university (basketball coach Fred Snowden) and the school's transition into Pac-10 athletic conference.
+Strack's tenure at Arizona included the hiring of the first African-American head coach of a major university (basketball coach Fred Snowden) and the school's transition into the Pac-10 athletic conference.
 In 1980, Strack was criticized following a scandal involving the football program's use of an athletic slush fund for improper payments to coaches, alumni and recruits.
 Strack resigned in July 1982 to become a professor of physical education.

 In 1992, Strack was inducted into the Indiana Basketball Hall of Fame.